MicrosoftDocs/sql-docs/docs/machine-learning/data-exploration/python-plot-histogram.md

 ## Plot histogram

 The distributed data displayed in the histogram is based on a SQL query from AdventureWorksDW.
 The histogram visualizes data and the frequency of data values.
-Edit the connection string variables: 'server', 'database', 'username', and 'password' to connect to SQL Server.
+Edit the connection string variables: 'server', 'database', 'username', and 'password' to connect to SQL database.

 To create a new notebook:
 1. In Azure Data Studio, select **File**, select **New Notebook**.